• Skip to main content

 I like school snacks, which is weird I know, but let me explain.
 I like that my kids show up and I’m not at the table listening to them whine about whatever might be in front of them to eat.

 What do I do to combat poor eating habits?
-I change their healthy snacks for kids all the time.
+I change their healthy snacks for school all the time.

 Back to School Snacks Week 1 with Kid-Friendly Nut-Free Energy Bites 3 Ways.